 The Issuer will pay principal and interest on the Covered Bonds in the currency set out in the Final Terms for each Covered Bond Loan (the "Specified Currency").
 This presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the "Investor's Currency") other than the Specified Currency.
-These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency and the risk that authorities with jurisdiction over the Investor's Currency or Specified Currency may impose or modify exchange controls.
-An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (i) the Investor's Currency-equivalent yield on Covered Bonds, (ii) the Investor's Currency-equivalent market value of Covered Bonds.
+These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency or Specified Currency may impose or modify exchange controls.
+An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (i) the Investor's Currency-equivalent yield on Covered Bonds, (ii) the Investor's Currency-equivalent value of the principal payable on Covered Bonds and (iii) the Investor's Currency-equivalent market value of Covered Bonds.